 Assertive but sometimes subjective.

-However, this should not be too obvious or it can damage the consistency or your content and it shouldn't be done extensively or it could be classed as "keyword stuffing" which would result in Google penalizing your article.
+However, this should not be too obvious, or it can damage the consistency of your content, and it shouldn't be done extensively, or it could be classed as "keyword stuffing," which would result in Google penalizing your article.